Categories: Off-topic

 Sentence Structure

 Korean sentences have a word-order that is different from English.
 They typically have the form “subject object verb”, eg “I pizza eat”, “I home went”.
 More generally, sentences are typically structured “subject location time object verb”.
-However due to the use of “markers” for important nouns (subject, object, time, place), sentences can be put together in just about any desired order - as long as the verb is at the end.
-Korean sentences also tend to put the most important words at the end, with the least-informative (and most redundant) words moving to the start of the sentence.
-And as noted earlier, Korean often leaves out words where they are implied by the context; the candidates to leave out will be those words which are (or otherwise would be) near the start of the sentence.
+However due to the use of “markers” for important nouns (subject, object, time, location, and others), sentences can be put together in just about any desired order - as long as the verb is at the end.

 English sentences often indicate the roles of words using word-ordering, eg “the cat ate the bird” is quite different from “the bird ate the cat”.
 As noted above, this problem doesn’t occur in Korean due to explicit subject and object markers.